tradle/why-hypercore/FAQ.md

 We believe the answer is not in copying the mining model and offering crypt-incentives.
 The answer we believe is a Personal Cloud, your always-available durable peer, a companion to your less-capable personal devices, a place to run many Hypercore apps that can't run on personal devices.
 We believe Personal Cloud will make Hypercore shine.

+---

+I'm going to just give my take here, you can decide how to incorporate this. *-pfrazee*

+At this stage, there's no blockchain or P2P project that's reached wider market adoption.
+Crypto currencies found a niche as unregulated securities and a vehicle for speculative trading, and IPFS has found a place in the Ethereum stack.
+However, I would still categorize almost every project as actively seeking adoption and largely held back by the numerous overlapping needs for this novel tech to hit a wider market.

+The difference between Hypercore and other projects in the space is that Hypercore has moved relatively slowly with its marketing.
+I (and anybody I spoke to) chose not to start any "hype cycles" until we felt like the technology was somewhat market-ready.
+This was in part because IPFS had already captured the hype cycle, and we figured we'd hit the stage more effectively by stealthing until we could ship.
+(No weak plays!)

+We made initial releases of Hypercore (then "Dat") in 2016-2018 and discovered, most importantly, scaling issues.
+This is when we decided to address the "streaming database" design more effectively.
+Our decision to stop and fix the scaling issues halted our marketing and adoption process, but I think will prove to be the right decision.
+I and my team plan to get more aggressive about marketing this year (2020) as we shape up the Hypercore tooling and Beaker ecosystem.

+The observations about availability and networking are accurate but not 100% sufficient.
+There have been various public and private cloud solutions for some time, including Hashbase and Homebase.
+The more accurate take, I think, is that we have been heads down hitting our targets for quality of protocol performance, tooling, and applications.
+As we're approaching those targets in 2020, we'll begin to push the technology more aggressively, and adoption will grow.

+---

 ### Who is using Hypercore P2P framework today?

 Need help with this.